Institutional Partners

 European Economic and Social Committee

-The European Economic and Social Committee (EESC) represents employers, workers as well as social, occupational, economic and cultural organisations, and acts in an advisory capacity.
-It is composed of 329 members appointed for a 5-year mandate.
-Its main missions are to ensure that European policies and legislation tie in better with economic, social and civic circumstances on the ground to promote the development of a more participatory European Union and to promote the values on which European integration is founded and advancing.
+Composed of 329 members appointed for a five-year mandate, the EESC ensures that European policies and legislation tie in better with economic, social and civic circumstances on the ground to promote the development of a more participatory European Union and to promote the values on which European integration is founded and advancing.
 Therefore, the EESC contributes to strengthening the democratic legitimacy and effectiveness of the European Union through civil society organisations.
+The EESC committee responsible for cultural, heritage and education related policy issues is the Employment, Social Affairs and Citizenship Committee (SOC).

 Related documents